Mode7Labs/zap/docs/docs/markdown/gestures/swipe.md

 ## Tips

+- **Must have dimensions** - `width` and `height` are REQUIRED for gesture detection.
+Without dimensions, there's no hit area and swipes won't work!
 - **Swipes are quick** - They end immediately, unlike drag which is continuous
 - **Check direction** - Handle each direction separately for clarity
 - **Use velocity** - Faster swipes can trigger different actions